-- 1. A description of the Services to be provided, the categories of Student Data that may be provided by LEA to Provider, and other information specific to this DPA are contained in the Standard Clauses hereto. - 2.
-Special Provisions.
+1. A description of the Services to be provided, the categories of Student Data that may be provided by LEA to Provider, and other information specific to this DPA are contained in the Standard Clauses hereto.

+2. Special Provisions.
 Check if Required

-' If checked, the Supplemental State Terms and attached hereto as Exhibit "G" are hereby incorporated by reference into this DPA in their entirety.
-If checked, LEA and Provider agree to the additional terms or modifications set forth in Exhibit "H" .
-(Optional) If Checked, the Provider, has signed Exhibit "E" to the Standard Clauses, otherwise known as General Offer of Privacy Terms
+If checked, the Supplemental State Terms and attached hereto as Exhibit "G" are hereby incorporated by reference into this DPA in their entirety.

+If Checked, the Provider, has signed Exhibit "E" to the Standard Clauses, otherwise known as General Offer of Privacy Terms